vickyadr/WuWaPS/README.md

 Wuthering Waves server emulator (0.8.2)

 ## How to run
-- Compile and run SDKServer and GameServer using dotnet8 (Visual Studio 2022 recommended)
+- Run ServerRun.bat and let it guide you to download required SDK and compiling for you.

 ## Connecting
 - Download [Game Client](https://nogatekeep.ing/assets/ww/0.8.2/ww.7z), it's **pre-patched** and redirects http requests to `127.0.0.1:5500`